 Manual grinders are for people who not only love drinking great coffee, but love making it as well.

 They are for people who have the time to take that bit longer to create the perfect blend.

 These people love detail and have a vast knowledge of all things “coffee”.

 My favourite manual coffee grinder

-- Crafted with the same essence as traditional Japanese cookware, our patent-pending ceramic combo burrs are design tested through three professional grade inspections to last 5x's longer than stainless steel blades.
+- Our patented ceramic combo burrs are design tested through three professional grade inspections to last 5x's longer than stainless steel blades.

 Electric Blade Grinders

 Electric blade grinders are the most commonly used grinders.

 The stainless steel blade looks like a small propeller.

 It revolves at a very high speed and chops up the beans,